Skip to main content

 If you're wondering whether it's possible to finish a master's degree even faster, the answer is yes.
 Some programs have fewer credit requirements.

-For instance, you can earn a Master of Business Administration (MBA) online MBA at SNHU if your bachelor's degree is in business.
+For instance, you can earn a Master of Business Administration (MBA) online MBA in one year at SNHU if your bachelor's degree is in business.
 Plus, you have a choice of more than 15 concentrations — such as accounting, human resources, marketing and project management — that help you narrow your focus to the part of business you enjoy.

 If finishing fast is your priority, be sure to do your research.
 Find an accredited college or university with a program that works with your interests, career goals and timeline.